urho3d/SLikeNet/readme.txt

 If you want to get started quickly simply follow these directions:

-Windowsâ„¢: see chapter 3.2.1 and use the prebuilt libraries LinuxÂ®/OSX: see chapter 3.3.1
+Windows™: see chapter 3.2.1 and use the prebuilt libraries Linux®/OSX: see chapter 3.3.1
 Migrating from RakNet to SLikeNet: see chapter 3.4.1

 For quick instructions to comply with license requirements see: